-Hollywood Bowl Overlook Update: Major Improvements Underway at Jerome C. Daniel Overlook
+Hollywood Bowl Overlook Now Open!
+Major Improvements Complete at Jerome C. Daniel Overlook

 Many Outpost Estates neighbors are familiar with the Hollywood Bowl Overlook along Mulholland Drive—formally known as the Jerome C. Daniel Overlook above the Hollywood Bowl.
 This iconic viewpoint has long been one of the most photographed scenic stops in the Hollywood Hills, offering sweeping views of the Bowl, Downtown Los Angeles, the Hollywood Sign, and even the Pacific Ocean on clear days.

-The overlook is currently closed for a major renovation project, led by the Mountains Recreation and Conservation Authority (MRCA).
-Below is an overview of the overlook, why it’s closed, what’s being improved, and what neighbors and visitors should expect going forward.
+The overlook recently completed a major renovation project, led by the Mountains Recreation and Conservation Authority (MRCA).
+Below is an overview of the overlook, what was improved, and what neighbors and visitors can expect now that the gates are open again.

 📍 About the Jerome C. Daniel Overlook

-Open Hours: generally open daily from 7 a.m. to 6 p.m. (or sunset, depending on the season), but access can be restricted during major Hollywood Bowl events.
+• Open Hours: Now reopened to the public — generally open daily from 7 a.m. to 6 p.m. (or sunset, depending on the season).
+Access may be restricted during major Hollywood Bowl events.

 The overlook has historically been free to visit and extremely popular, with hundreds of daily visitors, many arriving by tour buses and personal vehicles.